docker-library/docs/arangodb/content.md

 ArangoDB listen on port 8529 for request and the image includes `EXPOST 8529`.
 The `-p 8529:8529` exposes this port on the host.

-### Command line options

-In order to get a list of supported options, run

-	unix> docker run -e help=1 arangodb

 ## Persistent Data

 ArangoDB use the volume `/var/lib/arangodb` as database directory to store the collection data and the volume `/var/lib/arangodb-apps` as apps directory to store any extensions.
 These directories are marked as docker volumes.